Ghana

 DAMBA.
 Gonjaland, Mamprusi land and Nanumba land, Upper West Region.
 This festival ushers in the new yam.
 Originally linked with Islam to mark the birth of Mohammed, the two day festival has gradually taken on a traditional rather than Islamic tone with pageantry and showmanship.

-IN THE MONTH OF SEPTEMBER FESTIVALS FETU AFAHYE, 1ST SATURDAY, Cape Coast, 144km West of Accra in the Central Region, This is a very colorful festival like all grand festivals there is a procession of chiefs, drumming and dancing and firing of musketry, but there is uniqueness in the traditional attire of the various warrior groups and the
+FETU AFAHYE, 1ST SATURDAY, Cape Coast, 144km West of Accra in the Central Region, This is a very colorful festival like all grand festivals there is a procession of chiefs, drumming and dancing and firing of musketry, but there is uniqueness in the traditional attire of the various warrior groups and the

-IN THE MONTH OF AUGUST /SEPTEMBER FESTIVAL
+IN THE MONTH OF AUGUST/SEPTEMBER FESTIVAL

 NKRONU - Shama Neposo, Dunkwa.
 Western Region about 245km West of Accra.
 A very colorful festival by the people of Shama/Beposo and Dunkwa traditional area.
 It involves purification of stools.
 Prayer to ancestors for good harvest and long life.

-IN THE MONTH OF AUGUST /SEPTEMBER FESTIVALS.
+IN THE MONTH OF AUGUST/SEPTEMBER FESTIVALS.

 HOMOWO Accra, Osu, La, Teshie, Nungua, Ga, Greater Accra Region.
 Homowo (hooting at hunger) is one of the gayest festivals celebrated by the people of Ga (Accra) Traditional Area.
 Ceremonies include procession through the streets of Accra of all twins and the traditional sprinkling of the festive food “Kpokpoi” to the gods and ancestors of the Ga state.